-Students at GraduationDoing a language at A level or equivalent?
+Students at GraduationDoing a language at A level, IB Higher Level, Advanced Higher or or equivalent?
 Think both about what you're doing in the language itself and about the process and advantages of language learning.
-There are lots of courses at Cambridge that have some aspects of language learning, and in many cases you do not have to have studied the specific lanaguage before, so read the detail below with an open mind and remember that your A level (or equivalent) language is valuable for the introduction to language learning in general as well as for the specific language you are learning.
+There are lots of courses at Cambridge that have some aspects of language learning, and in many cases you do not have to have studied the specific language before, so read the detail below with an open mind and remember that your A level (or equivalent) language is valuable for the introduction to language learning in general as well as for the specific language you are learning.

 Anglo-Saxon, Norse and Celtic